soverenio/docs/docs/administration/securing-sensor.md

 You can store the secrets in a secrets management system like HashiCorp Vault and retrieve their values at runtime using various techniques.
 To do this, establish communication with the Vault and export the necessary environment variables:

 <details>
-    <summary>An example of how you could retrieve the tokens Vault</summary>
+    <summary>An example of how you could retrieve the tokens from Vault</summary>

 ```yaml
 useExternalSecrets: true